 Charlene has been selling on eBay since 1998, and Amazon since 2002.
 “When I began selling, you didn’t need photos on eBay to make listings sell,” Charlene says with a chuckle.
 “I started my business when I lived in Hawaii, which has its own shipping challenges, but I immediately started selling internationally, because I knew the world was a big place and I didn’t want to miss out on global sales.”

-International sales quickly became a large part of her business.
+eBay international sales and selling internationally on Amazon quickly became a large part of her business.
 “My international sales went big very quickly because so many people don’t do it,” notes Charlene.
 “They are uncomfortable selling internationally and think it’s too much of a hassle and too risky.
 Which is totally wrong!”

-Today international sales make up 40% of her eBay revenues.
+Today, international sales make up 40% of her eBay revenues.
 The top countries she sells to are Australia, U.K., and Canada.
 When asked why she thinks Australia is her top international market, Charlene offers, “Australia always has a hard time getting things from the U.S. Many U.S.-based companies will ship to Canada but not the rest of the world.”
+This can potentially make selling internationally very profitable for those who decide to take a jump.

 The Shipping Process for eBay International Sales

-“Some sellers might want to consider the eBay Global Shipping Program, but for me it was easy enough to use USPS and Endicia and send the shipments myself.”
+“Some sellers might want to consider the eBay Global Shipping Program, but for me, it was easy enough to use and send the shipments myself.”
 Using USPS through Endicia, integrated Customs Forms are printed out on the postage and shipping label, making international shipping as easy as domestic shipping.

 Payment is easy, too.
 “All of my eBay sales go through PayPal, and eBay and PayPal keep the buyer’s address on file for shipments,” says Charlene.
 Also, eBay says “Generally, buyers pay additional costs such as duties, taxes, and customs clearance fees.
 To avoid problems, make sure that your listing clearly states this.”
 Charlene has inserted wording in her listings that clearly outlines this information for her international buyers.